signaldatascience/R-curriculum/src/week1/day2/r-names-lists.md

 **Exercise.** You can access a named element in a list with, *e.g.*, `x$a`.
 What's the difference between `x["a"]` and `x$a` (if you have, say, `x = c(a = 1, b = 2, c = 3)`)?[^diff]

 **Exercise.** What happens when you try to combine vectors with lists?
 Lists inside vectors?
 Vectors inside lists?

+### Subsetting with lists ###

+We'll cover this in greater depth in the next lesson.
+Briefly, when accessing the items of a list with, say, `L[1:5]`, what's returned isn't the underlying items -- because there's no way to guarantee that they're the same type, returning a vector would be very likely to introduce unwanted coercion (especially considering that the use case of a list is when the contents have different types).
+Rather, a direct single-bracket subset of a list returns the subset of items contained in a smaller list.

+Keep this in mind as you progress -- we'll soon learn how to modify the contents of a list directly.

 Data frames
 -----------